dabeaz/curio/README.rst

 A: Future work on curio will primarily focus on features related to debugging, diagnostics, and reliability.
 A primary goal is to provide a solid environment for running and controlling concurrent tasks.

+**Q: How big is curio?**

+A: The complete library currently consists of fewer than 1500 lines of source statements.
+This does not include blank lines and comments.

 **Q: Can I contribute?**